GeorgeHernandez/imalogit/README.md

-# imalogit
+# Ima Log It

-Quickly log stuff.
+Log stuff quickly.

 The goal of this app is to allow users to quickly access logs, log entries, and see simple run-time charts.
+For more, see our [About Us](https://imalogit.com/about.html).

+This code repository contains the front end code for the site.